Saskatoon World Cup 2018 Men’s Rules and Regulations

 The following tie breaking procedures will be used if 2 teams are tied after group stage play:

-If 2 or more teams are tied after the above tie breaking procedures, a shoot-out between all tied teams will occur.
+If 2 teams are tied after the above tie breaking procedures, a shoot-out between the teams will occur.
 The format and rules of the shoot-out will be determined by the Saskatoon World Cup Organization/Registration Committee in its sole and absolute discretion.

 Infringements of any of the above rules may result in a discipline hearing in which the SWC Discipline Director or his designate shall determine a course of action.